 For one thing, you’re more likely to be able to get EE 4G home broadband than 4G home broadband from most other networks, as EE’s 4G coverage extends to over 99% of the UK population and more than 85% of the UK’s geography, so chances are your home is covered.

-EE also offers a range of home broadband plans, with high maximum data limits and a choice of 1-month or 18-month contracts, so you should be able to find a plan to suit.
-And as its 4GEE Home Router can get up to 32 devices online at once, you should comfortably be able to get your whole house connected to the internet.
+EE also offers a range of home broadband plans, with plans offering up to unlimited data and – depending on the router you choose – plans lasting a choice of 1 month or 18 months – so you should be able to find a plan to suit.
+And as its Smart 5G Hub and Smart 4G Hub can both get up to 64 devices online at once, you should comfortably be able to get your whole house connected to the internet.

-4G home broadband has lots of advantages over fibre broadband.
+4G and 5G home broadband have lots of advantages over fibre broadband.
 For one, it’s quick and easy to install, so there’s no need for an engineer visit and you can be up and running almost as soon as you get your router in the post.

 There’s also no need for a landline or the line rental costs that come with one, so you can potentially save money.